ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: AI-tool Interaction Standard in

-Supplementary Figure~\ref{fig:tool_spec} shows the tool specification schema in \toun.
-This protocol exposes every tool via a standard specification containing its name; a functional description; a list of parameters, where each parameter is explicitly defined with its own name, description, data type, and required status; and a return schema that shows the data structure of the returned data.
-An example tool specification is shown in Supplementary Figure~\ref{fig:tool_example}.
-The specification is provided to clients such as LLMs, reasoning models, AI agents, and human users to help them understand how to use the tool effectively.
-For instance, when the client is an LLM, the specification is supplied within its context window, thereby granting it the necessary information to interact with tools from \toun.
+Supplementary Figure~\ref{fig:tool_spec} shows the tool description schema in \toun.
+The AI-tool interaction standard exposes every tool via a description containing its name; a functional description; a list of parameters, where each parameter is explicitly defined with its own name, description, data type, and required status; and a return schema that shows the data structure of the returned data.
+An example tool description is shown in Supplementary Figure~\ref{fig:tool_example}.
+This description is provided to clients such as LLMs, reasoning models, AI agents, and human users to help them understand how to use the tool.
+For instance, when the client is an LLM, the tool description is supplied within its context window, thereby granting it the necessary information to interact with tools from \toun.